 A little goes a long way.
 1 oz. (non-compressed) is about the size of a soccer ball.

-Processed by hand in Alaska, you may find a stray guard hair or two.
+Processed by hand in Alaska by an Inuit Community, you may find a stray guard hair or two.